borgmatic-collective/borgmatic/docs/how-to/provide-your-passwords.md

 ```yaml
 encryption_passcommand: cat ${CREDENTIALS_DIRECTORY}/borgmatic.pw
 ```

 Note that the name `borgmatic.pw` is hardcoded in the systemd service file.

-You can use the `!credential` tag for any option value in a borgmatic configuration file.
-So for example, use `!credential` to load systemd credentials for database or monitoring passwords:
+The `!credential` tag works for several different options in a borgmatic configuration file besides just `encryption_passphrase`.
+For instance, the username, password, and API token options within database and monitoring hooks support `!credential`.
+For example:

 ```yaml
 postgresql_databases: